gidbyte/ncrept_modbuster/README.md

 For use with Kali Linux to demonstrate ModbusTCP data stream manipulation using Python

-Requirements
+Package Requirements
 ---------------------
-- python3.9, scapy, netfilterqueue (use pip3), iptables, ettercap, msfconsole
+- python3.9, scapy, netfilterqueue(will be installed by nm_setup.py if not already installed), iptables, ettercap, msfconsole

 Steps before Using
 ---------------------